Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Methods

 Instead of releasing supernova energy instantaneously from a newly formed star particle, we account for the finite lifetimes of stars with different masses.
 The SN energy release rate, $\dot{E}_{\rm SN}$, is calculated based on stellar evolution theory \citep{maraston05}:

-where $\Phi(M)$ represents the IMF, and $M_{\rm TO}(t_{\rm age})$ is the main-sequence turn-off mass at the current age of the star particle $t_{\rm age}$.
+where $m_*$ is the mass of the star particle, $\Phi(M)$ is the IMF normalized to unit stellar mas, and $M_{\rm TO}(t_{\rm age})$ is the main-sequence turn-off mass at the current age of the star particle $t_{\rm age}$.
 The turn-off masses for Pop III stars are interpolated from the tables provided by \citet{Klessen23}, which rely on the stellar evolution models of \citet{murphy21} and \citet{ekstrom12}.
 For Pop III CCSNe, we adopt a canonical explosion energy of $E_{\rm SN}=10^{51}\, {\rm erg}$.

 Numerically, the SN energy release at each timestep $dt$ in the simulation can be calculated by $\dot{E}_{\rm SN} dt$.
 However, such an injection may make the energy injection lower than the energy released from one single SN event, especially when the mass resolution is high.
 To address this, we employ a stochastic injection method.
 At each timestep dt, the expected number of SN events, $\lambda=(\dot{E}_{\rm SN}\,dt)/E_{\rm SN}$, is calculated.
 We then determine the discrete number of SN events, $N_{\rm SN}$, by sampling from a Poisson distribution with mean $\lambda$.
 The total energy injected in that timestep is then $E_{\rm inj} = N_{\rm SN}E_{\rm SN}$.
 This ensures that energy is always injected in integer multiples of a single supernova event.